-With a deep respect for organizational values and culture and commitment to social justice, I provide relationship-based training, facilitation, and support for people working together to put missions into action.
-I help organizations as they grow, make decisions, share their expertise, and change our communities and the world.
+With a deep respect for organizational values and culture and a commitment to social justice, I provide relationship-based training, facilitation, and support for people working to put missions into action.
+I help organizations and individuals as they grow, make decisions, share their expertise, and change our communities and the world.

 For ten years, I served as the Executive Director of Write Around Portland, an organization providing community-based writing workshops in hospitals, schools, prisons, social service agencies, and shelters.
 I led strategic planning to expand and strengthen programs and grow audiences to meet demand; developed and refined the workshop curriculum; trained and supported more than 250 volunteer workshop facilitators; and enlisted the support of hundreds of donors and volunteers annually.